corvega/FirstAidApp/README.md

 ## Code

-We are going to have to make a gradle project to be able to do this.
+We are going to have to make a Gradle project to be able to do this.
 This is because the gradle project allows for the importing of external dependencies and the one we need is `implementation 'org.mariadb.jdbc:mariadb-java-client:2.1.2'`.

 - Database